-You may submit your Declaration of Intent form online as soon as you are ready.
+Submit your Declaration of Intent online as soon as you are ready.

 In order to make online deposits, view financial aid, and review billing information, you will need to activate your ARTIC account.
 This account will also provide you with access to your SAIC email, Self Service, library databases, and much more.

 Please note that you will need your SAIC ID number (included in your admission letter) in order to complete this process.

 Activate your account by visiting password.artic.edu.
 You will be asked for: